mbentley124/cse280/progress_report_2.md

 ### Michael Bentley

 - Helped decide on project proposal [proof](project proposal submission)

+### Cody Benkoski
+- Found a C++ web framework for us to do the sprint project in. [proof](http://pistache.io/)

-Estimated time allocated this week: 30 minutes
+Estimated time allocated this week: 1 hour.